The Brush & Color Eco Painting Story

-In 2012 the Ethiopian restaurant closed and Nicholas got a job offer to work in Baltimore, MD at an up and coming restaurant.
+In 2012 the Ethiopian restaurant closed suddenly.
+At the same time, Nick got a job offer to work in Baltimore, MD at an up and coming restaurant.
 As they go, restaurants can either be a big hit…or not.
-This particular restaurant was not a hit, so Nicholas moved on to another, which was a big hit!
-It was on 35th St, which was a big attraction during the holidays in Baltimore.
-Every year during the holiday season the block gets lit up with Christmas lights and decorations, which you could probably see from space!
-The restaurant Nicholas worked at was right at the end of the block and stayed very busy this time of year.
-While the restaurant was going very well, Nicholas’s heart was not in it.
+This particular restaurant was not a hit, so Nick moved on to another, which was more established and successful.
+It was on 35th St, which is a big attraction during the holidays in Baltimore.
+Every year during the holiday season the block gets lit up with Christmas lights and decorations, which you could probably see from space.
+The restaurant Nick worked at was right at the end of the block and stayed very busy this time of year.
+While the restaurant was going very well, Nick was struggling with depression and the lifestyle of the industry.
 The late nights, long hours and high stress of cooking for hundreds of people a day was not his calling, and it took its toll on his mental and physical health.

-During the holiday season, when this particular restaurant was slow, Nicholas had been asked to paint the bar adjacent to the restaurant he was working at.
-During the days Nicholas painted the bar while managing the kitchen at night.
+During the Holiday season of 2016, when this particular restaurant was slow, Nick had been asked to paint the bar adjacent to the restaurant he was working at.
+During the days he painted the bar while managing the kitchen at night.
 He once again realized his love for painting, and dislike for restaurant work.
 At this time Nick decided to quit his job and start Brush & Color Eco Painting.
 A dream was born!